ceph/ceph/doc/mgr/diskprediction.rst

 DiskPrediction plugin
 =====================

-Disk Prediction plugin is used to collect disk information from Ceph cluster and send these data to Disk prediction server.
-Anohter the plugin also receive the physical devices healthy prediction data and use the Ceph device command to write the life expectancy date.
+Disk prediction plugin supports two modes: cloud mode and local mode.
+In cloud mode, disk and Cepth operating status information are collected from Ceph cluster and sent to DiskPrediction server in cloud.
+DiskPrediction server analyzes the data and provides the prediction result of disk health state for Ceph clusters.
+Local mode does not require a DiskPrediction server in cloud.
+It uses internal predictor module in the plugin to provide a lite prediction result of disk health state.
+Based on the prediction result,  DiskPrediction plugin reports back the life expectancy days information of disks to Ceph clusters by Ceph device commands.

 Enabling